NFL Cost Per Stat: Who Are the Most Undervalued and Overvalued Players?

-With an average price of $8,718.94 paid by NFL teams per yard gained, the Falcons totaled just above that figure, spending $8.89K per yard.
+With an average price of $8,895.49 paid by NFL teams per yard gained, the Falcons totaled just that figure, spending an average of $8.89K per yard.
 The Steelers spent the least, with each yard gained by a wide receiver costing $2.66K, while the Philadelphia Eagles spent the most at nearly $19,000 per yard.

 Unlike cost per passing touchdown, the difference between the cost per yard gained in 2019 and 2020 barely changed.